* Stronger dollar weighs on gold, copper

 In currencies, the euro was last off 0.4 percent against the dollar at $1.3709.
 Against the Japanese currency , the dollar was little changed after earlier trading above 104 yen for the first time since Jan.
 23.

-Brent rose 1.3 percent $106.13 a barrel, and U.S. crude added 0.7 percent to $100.26 a barrel.
-(Reporting by Rodrigo Campos; additional reporting by Anna Louie Sussman, Sam Forgione, Michael Connor and Angela Moon; editing by Leslie Adler and Chizu Nomiyama)
+Brent crude rose 0.9 percent $105.78 a barrel, and U.S. crude added 0.4 percent to $100 a barrel.
+(Reporting by Rodrigo Campos; additional reporting by Chuck Mikolajczak, Sam Forgione and Michael Connor; editing by Leslie Adler)